AllanKirui/your-notes-v2/README.md

 Screenshot of the **Notes** page running on my **local development server**.

 - Who said you can't have fun while programming?
-This particular screenshot shows one of the errors that might occur when trying to communicate with **Firestore**.
-However, it is highly unlikely that a user will ever experience this type of error, unless they are dabbling in the **source code**.
-Hence, why I dubbed the error an '**_Epic Bug_**' 😅
+This particular screenshot shows one of the errors that might occur when trying to communicate with **Firestore** 😅

 ---